EvanTheSmith/EvanTheSmith.github.io/_posts/2020-04-02-why_i_decided_to_learn_software_development.markdown

 The flame that coding had for me dimmed for a while, but it never extinguished.
 I took on new hobbies in high school, but I returned to Web development in college.
 For a short time I tried to teach myself C+, but I lacked the discipline to really excel with that language.
 Though code and technical pursuits never lost their appeal for me, I started to drift away.
 Maybe I convinced myself that programming as a career was too daunting?
 Whatever the reason, I shifted my energy on my full-time job, which for 7 years after college was for a class action administration company.
 I did not enjoy the work, but I thought it was practical.
 It made sense, I thought.
 Well, I burned myself out, I didn't get the position I wanted in the company, and I left.
 It was time for a change.

-It is time to learn how to code for real and to make a career out of doing something I have a passion for, and after months of research, I have concluded Flatiron School is the best course to achieve this.
+It is time to learn how to code for real and to make a career out of doing something I have a passion for, and after months of research, I have concluded Flatiron School is the best course of action to achieve this.
 Here I am, and I am so excited to learn.